-The Company primarily operates in the plastic recycling industry which currently includes sales of our products to the construction industry.
+Until the recent Flome Transaction, which took place in June 2022, the Company primarily operated in the plastic recycling industry, which includes sales of plastic board and sheet products mainly to the construction industry.
+Following the Flome Transaction, the Company expanded its operations, through Flome, to the production and sale of other industrial plastic products (both recycled and non-recycled).
 We recognize revenues from sales at the fair value of the consideration received or receivable, net of estimated sales incentives that were provided to customers and excluding taxes and/or duties.
 Revenue is recognized when the customer takes ownership of the product, title has transferred, all the risks of ownership have transferred to the customer, recovery of consideration is probable and we have satisfied our performance obligations under the arrangement and have no ongoing involvement with the product.
 Revenues are therefore recognized when it is probable that the economic benefits will flow to us and the revenues can be reliably measured, regardless of when the payment is received.
+Following the cessation of our Israeli activities and closing of our Israeli facilities, from February 23, 2023 our current revenues are solely generated by Flome's activities.